for-giobbe/phy/Multiple Sequence Alignement & filtering.md

 ---

-## aligning ncRNAs genes with MAFFT
+## aligning ncRNAs genes with MAFFT:

 When dealing with non coding genes, we can not rely on the codon structure of the loci and it's generally more difficult to visually assess the quality of alignments.
 Luckily MAFFT implements specific [algorithms](https://mafft.cbrc.jp/alignment/software/source66.html) for the purpose: